cfr34k/t-echo-lora-aprs/README.md

 of active tracking, multiple days of lora reception and 1 to 4 months of standby (reachable via BLE; standby time depends on hardware configuration).

+Please note: if you have questions regarding the usage of this firmware, check the [FAQ section](#frequently-asked-questions) below before opening an issue.

 ## Features

 - Ultra low power usage: